30 Fun Facts about Hawaii

 Hawaii boasts some truly unique and fascinating features that set it apart from other places.
 Here are some intriguing facts about the Aloha State:

-1. Hawaii is the only state in the U.S. with a royal palace
+1. Hawaii is the only state in the U.S. with a Royal Palace

 The `Iolani Palace in Honolulu is the only royal palace in the United States.
 It once served as the residence of Hawaii’s last two monarchs, King Kalākaua and Queen Liliʻuokalani.
 This majestic building stands as a symbol of Hawaii’s rich and distinctive history, offering a glimpse into the kingdom’s regal past.